fallenhitokiri/screamingatmyscreen.com/content/SublimeText Jedi.md

 layout: post
 tags: ["Python", "development", "editor"]
 ---
 I used Sublime Text exclusively for the last two weeks.
 The major drawback, beside the not really native user interface, was the way jedi works.
-After tweeting that the integration in vim using YouCompleteMe is way better I received the question how to properly configure Sublime Text to use jedi multiple times, so let me give you a short walkthrough.
+After tweeting that the integration in vim using YouCompleteMe is way better I received the question how to properly configure Sublime Text to use jedi - let me give you a short walkthrough.
 <!--MORE-->

-As a side note: Surprisingly I was only asked once via Twitter but three times via email.
-I respond on Twitter and email.
-Mailing me, hoping to increase your chance to receive an answer doesn't work.
-I react on both channels when I have time.

 If you are not sure why you want [jedi][jedi] - believe me, you do - let me show you two screenshots with and without jedi.
 Without jedi editing a file looks like this